nickreich/methods2/schedule.md

 * wits and wagers CI exercise
 * lecture: conducting simulation studies on regression
 * lab: implementing a simulation study
+* small groups: For the same model as above, rather than using lm() to fit the data, calculate the betas and the resulting RSS ``by hand'' using R. Work in small groups, but write your own code.
+How many lines of code did it take you?
+* writing functions in R

 _Homework_
 * Problem Set 1: Due Thursday, 2/13/2014 (by the beginning of class)
+* Create a "slr()" R function that takes x and y vectors and outputs a list with two objects: (1) a fitted lm() object and (2) by-hand betas (calculated by likelihood or formulae).
+* Use this new slr() function to refit the SLR models in your dataset writeup.
+Compare the results and make sure they are returning the same thing.
+* Post your current dataset writeup on Piazza.

 <a name="c6"/>
 #### Class 6 (Feb 6):